vaibhavsingh777/SOC2025/README.md

 For this project, I used Python and installed libraries like yfinance, scikit-learn, pandas, matplotlib, and seaborn.

-If you want to try this out, just make sure to install these packages before running the code.
+If you want to try this out, just make sure to install these packages before running the code. maybe later on if i get time i will include all these in a requirements.txt file seperately

 Setup
 pip install yfinance scikit-learn pandas matplotlib seaborn